Symbolism and creativity in Georgian protests

-The second wave of the protests were sparked in mid-November, when the awaited bill on electoral system failed at parliament.
+The second wave of the protests was sparked in mid-November when the awaited bill on the electoral system failed at parliament.
 People took to the streets again, surrounding the parliament and other administrative offices, protesting against the ruling Georgian Dream and accusing its paramount leader Ivanishvili of breaking his promise and cheating people.

 Although protests are not an unusual phenomenon in Georgia, the 2019 mass rallies were different as it was youth movements (most notably Dare, Change and Shame) that played first fiddle this time.
 In other words, the driving force in this leaderless wave was youth, with traditional opposition trying to catch up with them, or as the Georgians themselves put: “In the past, people would follow politicians, but now politicians follow people.”

 Although the anatomy of never-ending protests in Georgia could easily be subject to separate researches, this very article focuses more on how protests became rich in symbols and trolling.
 This phenomenon could be related to the dominance of the youth, who have brought a great deal of creativity to mass rallies.